MayBaMay/PB_P10/README.md

 Are you sure you want to continue connecting (yes/no)? yes Création d’un nouvel utilisateur : root@bonapp:~# adduser <username>
-Enter new UNIX password: rantanplan
+Enter new UNIX password: <your password>
-Retype new UNIX password: rantanplan
+Retype new UNIX password: <your password>
 passwd: password updated successfully
 Changing the user information for <username>
 Enter the new value, or press ENTER for the default